jawordpressorg/community-handbook/meetup-organizer/responding-to-code-of-conduct-violations.md

 **Note:** Very importantly, if the situation turns physically aggressive, violent, or otherwise dangerous, do not try to handle it yourself.
 Call the police if required.

-Tip: Here is [a quiz](https://community-self-training.mystagingwebsite.com/quiz/responding-to-code-of-conduct-violations/) on this article.
+Here is [a quiz](https://wordpress.org/contributor-training/quiz/responding-to-code-of-conduct-violations/) on this article.
 Read [quizzes](https://make.wordpress.org/community/handbook/meetup-organizer/welcome/#quizzes) section of the welcome page if you have any questions about quizzes and how to navigate them.

 *   [To-do](# "To-do")